 Gateway Type

-Select the type of gateway used by the IPsec-VPN connection.
+Select the network type for the IPsec-VPN connection.

 Public (default): The IPsec-VPN connection is established over the Internet.